Fidel Castro: Reception and legacy

-One of the most controversial political leaders of his era, Castro both inspired and dismayed people around the world during his lifetime.
-The London Observer stated that he proved to be "as divisive in death as he was in life", and that the only thing that his "enemies and admirers" agreed upon was that he was "a towering figure" who "transformed a small Caribbean island into a major force in world affairs".
-The Daily Telegraph noted that around the world he was "either praised as a brave champion of the people, or derided as a power-mad dictator."
+One of the most controversial political leaders of his era, Castro inspired and dismayed people around the world during his lifetime.
+He ruled a single-party authoritarian regime in Cuba where political opposition was not permitted.

-According to political scientists, Castro ruled a single-party authoritarian regime in Cuba.
-Political opposition was not permitted.
-According to political scientists Steven Levitsky and Lucan Way, the Cuban regime entailed "full authoritarianism ... (like China and Saudi Arabia)", as there were "no viable channels... for opposition to contest legally for executive power."
 Censorship of information was extensive, and independent journalism was repressed.

 Despite its small size and limited economic weight, Castro's Cuba gained a large role in world affairs.
 The Castro government relied heavily on its appeals to nationalistic sentiment, in particular the widespread hostility to the US government.
 According to Balfour, Castro's domestic popularity stemmed from the fact that he symbolized "a long-cherished hope of national liberation and social justice" for much of the population.
 Balfour also noted that throughout Latin America, Castro served as "a symbol of defiance against the continued economic and cultural imperialism of the United States".
-Similarly, Wayne S. Smith – the former Chief of the United States Interests Section in Havana – noted that Castro's opposition to US dominance and transformation of Cuba into a significant world player resulted in him receiving "warm applause" throughout the Western Hemisphere.
+Similarly, Wayne S. Smith—the former Chief of the United States Interests Section in Havana—noted that Castro's opposition to US dominance and transformation of Cuba into a significant world player resulted in him receiving "warm applause" throughout the Western Hemisphere.